Čečava: Geographic Location

 Čečava is situated in the northeastern region of Teslić, located on the summit of Javorova Mountain, and spans across the valley of the Mala Ukrina River.
-Mr. Milenko Filipović writes:

-Up there on the mountain sides and valleys and the elbow that materialites by the Ukrina river are located residences of the Čečava village, one of the few Bosnian villages the existence of which was printed on the legal documents of the Middle Ages.

 The village spans 7807 acre.
 It is neighbored by the villages of Prnjavor, Gornji Vijačani, and Kulaši.
 To the northwest, Čečava borders the villages of Rastuša, Ukrinica, Osivica, Gornji Ranković, Donji Ranković, and Pribinić within the municipality of Teslić, as well as Snjegotina Gornja to the west.

 The village begins at the 12 km junction where the Osivica River meets the M. Ukrina River.
 From there, the river flows southwest towards the summit of Nedić Brdo Hill, continues up to Tisovac Hill, moves through the Aliji Brezina Kosa mountainside, and finally ends at Miljkovac.

 The village extends northwest towards the shallow hills of Rovovi and Mala Hrastovača, with the borders ending at Lipova Glava.
 From there, the borders turn north to the hill of Bogdanica and pass through the forested area of Krestelovac, emerging at Šabanova Glavica Hill.
 The borders then continue northwest, crossing Vučicke Bare and the hill of Puskarnica, reaching Grualj Hill.
 From Grualj, the borderline extends from Kraljičino Brdo to Stupa, then continues to the vineyards (Veliki Vinogradi) and Prokop.
 The border proceeds from the small hills of Velika and Mala Balabanovića and reaches the trigonometric point 249.

 The village continues southeast, reaching the M. Ukrina River.
 The borders then follow the river and return to their starting point at the 12 km mark (dvanaesti kilometer).
 The administrative center of the village is located at the point where the M. Ukrina River meets the smaller Chechavica River.